by Stan Purdum

 Perhaps you’ve been thinking about taking up road cycling, but you’re already intimidated: All that high-tech clothing, bicycles costing thousands of dollars, lots of traffic, steep hills, and maybe, you think, an equally steep learning curve.

 At minimum, all you have to do is get on a bike and start pedaling down the road.
 But there are some things that can smooth the beginning experience and head off difficulties you might not have foreseen.
-Explaining those things is the purpose of this article.
+Explaining those cycling tips is the purpose of this article.

 What is Road Cycling?